trydofor/professional-wings/WingsBoot.t.md

 * 14075 CodeExceptionHandlerTest: CompletableFuture exception in chinese
 * 14076 JvmLightIdProviderTest: 50 instances compete for 1 db by tx
 * 14077 WarlockJournalDisableTest: disable TerminalJournalService
+* 14078 CacheEventHelperTest: table is in the tables collection
+* 14079 TerminalJournalServiceTest: submit of TerminalJournalService
+* 14080 TableChangePublisherTest: publish Insert TableChangeEvent

 ## 15 Tiny